jdleesmiller/jdleesmiller.github.io/_drafts/2021-06-15-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 This example hints at several important caveats:

 1. Bootstrap CIs require a lot of computation.
 There is no hard and fast rule for the number of resamples that one should use, but 1000 is generally regarded as the minimum for calculation of confidence intervals.
 This means that instead of computing a statistic once, bootstrapping requires that it be computed thousands of times.
 Fortunately, the required computation can be efficiently parallelized, as we shall see below.
 1. Bootstrap CIs are approximate.
-In [many common cases](https://en.wikipedia.org/wiki/Confidence_interval#Confidence_interval_for_specific_distributions), there are more accurate (and efficient) methods of calculating confidence intervals.
+In [many common cases](https://en.wikipedia.org/wiki/Confidence_interval#Confidence_interval_for_specific_distributions), there are more accurate and efficient methods of calculating confidence intervals.
 They should be used where possible.
-Bootstrapping is still a useful technique for more complicated cases or as a check on whether the assumptions of other methods are satisfied.
+Bootstrapping is still a useful technique for more complicated cases or as an additional check on other methods.
 1. The 'percentile bootstrap' approach of calculating the confidence interval directly from the quantiles of the bootstrap distribution is simple to implement and intuitively appealing, but it is known to produce intervals that are too narrow, particularly for small sample sizes.
 This may explain why the bootstrap interval obtained above was narrower than the \\(t\\) interval.
-[Appendix A](TODO) discusses some ways of correcting for this issue.
+There are some ways to correct for this [^correction], but this approach will do for now.

 ### The Bootstrap in SQL